ieder1357/InspireHEP-Network-Analysis/README.md

 Certainly an impressive record!
 He has some 70K+ citations.
 While certainly the number of citations in Weinberg's case seems correlated with his scientific impact, is this always true?

-Feel free to take a look at the iPython notebook I'm attaching in this repository where I try to answer this question with InspireHEP's papers' metadata.
-In it, I attempt to evaluate the impact of a paper (and an author's collective work) through  the PageRank metric, instead of citation count or h-index (the number of papers H that an author has written which have at least H number of citations).
+Feel free to take a look at the iPython notebooks I'm attaching in this repository where I try to answer this question with InspireHEP's papers' metadata.
+It consists of some 1.2 million papers metadata, dating back to papers from 1962!
+In this project, I attempt to evaluate the impact of a paper (and an author's collective work) through  the PageRank metric, instead of citation count or h-index (the number of papers H that an author has written which have at least H number of citations).

-For previous work related to this topic, you can go to: https://arxiv.org/pdf/physics/0604130.pdf which uses PageRank for papers published on Physical Review from 1893 to 2003.
+For now, there are two iPython notebooks and associated text files.
+They should be viewed in the following order:

+1. network_analysis.ipynb: Here I begin to quantiy the importance of a paper through PageRank, as well as basic questions about the PageRank of authors as derived from their papers' PageRank.

+2. pagerank_vs_total_citations.ipynb: Here I try to answer the question: Is a paper's PageRank strongly correlated with its total number of citations?
+Same for authors.

+3. For the future.
+What I would really like to do is to try and quantify the following questions: What papers are the most central?
+Are there indicators that can help us predict papers and authors with high impact as soon as they are published?
+I'll keep writing questions as I come up with them.
+Hopefully I'll come back here and give answers to these questions too ;)